OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Method

 \subsection{Motivation}

 Previous works have demonstrated that the reconstruction error of an Autoencoder (AE) acts as a good indicator of whether or not a sample conforms to the distribution defined in the training examples \cite{xia2015learning}.
-As such, Autoencoders (AE) are common for anomaly detection in images.
-To this end, Denoising Auotoencoders (DAE) have often been used because of the robust representations they offer in addition to providing a more interpretable and theoretically grounded anomaly score \cite{alain2014regularized}.
+As such, AEs are commonly used for anomaly detection.
+To this end, Denoising Auotoencoders (DAE) have often been used because of the more robust representations they offer \cite{alain2014regularized}.
 Context Autoencoders (CAEs), a subclass of DAEs, have been particularly successful in the anomaly detection task by offering representations that capture the semantics of the underlying training distribution \cite{zimmerer2018context}.

-A considerable drawback of CAEs, and AEs in general, is the fact they often generalize to construct outliers well.
-In order to mitigate this drawback while enhancing the benefits offered by CAEs, we propose a One-Class Learned Encoder-Decoder Network with adversarial masking, which we call OLED.
+However, CAEs have a number of disadvantages.
+The first drawback of CAEs is that they learn suboptimal representations by failing to consistently mask important parts of the image during training.
+Furthermore, they perform poorly at test time if they include random masking.
+This is because the mask placement is closely related to the reconstruction score.
+An outlier with a simple part of the image masked may have a lower reconstruction error than an inlier image with a difficult part of the image masked.
+Thus, random masking cannot be effectively used at test time for more robust anomaly detection.
+Conversely, our approach avoids these drawbacks by learning to mask intelligently.
+Experimental results from the ablation study in section 4.6 support this conclusion.
+In order to mitigate these shortcomings while leveraging the benefits offered by CAEs, we propose a One-Class Learned Encoder-Decoder Network with adversarial context masking, which we call OLED.